Chapter 5101:6-8 Administrative Appeal

 Prior Effective Dates: 07/01/1976, 07/01/1979, 06/01/1980, 06/02/1980, 09/19/1980, 10/01/1981, 05/01/1982, 05/02/1982, 10/01/1982, 07/01/1983, 11/01/1983 (Temp.), 01/01/1984, 10/01/1984 (Emer.), 10/03/1984 (Emer.), 02/01/1985 (Emer.), 05/02/1985, 10/01/1985, 04/01/1987, 07/01/1988 (Emer.), 09/01/1988, 10/14/1988 (Emer.), 12/22/1988, 07/01/1991, 10/01/1991, 06/01/1993, 06/01/1997, 10/01/1997 (Emer.), 12/30/1997, 05/15/1999, 05/01/2000, 06/01/2003, 09/01/2008, 02/28/2014, 07/25/2016

-(1) The request must be signed by the agency director and received by the bureau of state hearings, within thirty calendar days from the date the decision being sent for review was issued.
+(1) The request shall be signed by the agency director and received by the bureau of state hearings no later than thirty days after the decision was mailed.
 In lieu of a hard copy request, requests for county review can be made via E-mail from the agency director.

-(3) The request for review will not stay the implementation of the state hearing decision nor will it change the outcome of the state hearing decision.
+(3) The request for review shall not stay the implementation of the state hearing decision nor shall it change the outcome of the state hearing decision.

-(4) If the written request does not meet the requirements of paragraphs (A)(1) and (A)(2) of this rule, state hearings will dismiss the request for review by sending written notice of dismissal to the county agency.
+(4) If the written request does not meet the requirements of paragraphs (A)(1) and (A)(2) of this rule, the bureau of state hearings shall dismiss the request for review by sending written notice of dismissal to the local agency.

-(5) Once a request is accepted for review, the bureau of state hearings will issue a county review decision, within thirty days from the date the request for review is received.
-Copies of the review decision will be sent to all hearing supervisors and hearing officers in state hearings, the relevant policy areas and the county agency.
+(5) Once a request is accepted for review, the bureau of state hearings shall issue a county review decision, within thirty days from the date the request for review is received.
+Copies of the review decision shall be sent to all hearing supervisors and hearing officers in state hearings, the relevant policy areas and the local agency.

 (C) State hearings shall maintain a library of all county review decisions.
 The decisions shall be available for public inspection and copying, subject to applicable disclosure safeguards.